Salzburg Festival: Post World War II festivals

 The post-war festival slowly regained its prominence as a summer opera festival, especially for works by Mozart, with conductor Herbert von Karajan becoming artistic director in 1956.
 In 1960 the Great Festival Hall (Großes Festspielhaus) opera house opened its doors.
 As this summer festival gained fame and stature as a venue for opera, drama, and classical concert presentation, its musical repertoire concentrated on Mozart and Strauss, but other works, such as Verdi's Falstaff and Beethoven's Fidelio, were also performed.

 Upon Karajan's death in 1989, the festival was drastically modernized and expanded by director Gerard Mortier, who was succeeded by Peter Ruzicka in 2001.

+The play Jedermann by Hugo von Hofmannsthal is still performed annually on the Dome square, in front of the cathedral.

-In the 21st century
+21st century

 In 2006, the festival was led by intendant Jürgen Flimm and concert director Markus Hinterhäuser.
 That year, Salzburg celebrated the 250th anniversary of Mozart's birth by staging all 22 of his operatic works, including two unfinished operas.
 All 22 were filmed and released on DVD in November 2006.
 The 2006 festival also saw the opening of the Haus für Mozart.